-The GPF sees the following factors as having the ability to influence both the quality of glass and overall recycling rates.
+The GPF sees the following factors as having the ability to influence the total glass capture rate.

 - Co-mingled collections when increased participation does not translate to increased quality - 'Free riders' targeting the 15% of product released without levy payment to NZ Market - Geography challenges and freight costs how to attract glass to the furnace efficiently and economically. - Need for investment in plant and infrastructure - improving how we store, transport and process glass - Council contracts negotiation of contracts does not always consider collection, processing and marketing of collected material